ammario/weakmap/README.md

 old entries based on a combination of a least-recently-used (LRU) policy and memory pressure reported by the runtime.

-The primary use case for this type of weak map is caching expensive to compute values.
+The primary use case for this type of weak map is memory-caching.
 Compared to a traditional in-memory caches, you don't have to think about deadlines or background cleanup tasks.
-You can flippantly throw stuff into the weak map and let the GC clean up after you.
+You can carelessly throw stuff into the weak map and let the GC take care of the rest.

 Install:
 ```